Hood By Air Is Going On Hiatus

 Advertisement

-The design duo didn't offer more details as to the timing of the hiatus — only that "HBA will continue to fulfill its creative vision in the near future," per the release.
-The news comes after Oliver unexpectedly canceled his fall '17 show during Paris Fashion Week a mere week prior to its scheduled slot, citing "unforeseen circumstances," according to WWD.
-Hood By Air's website is currently closed, with a banner that reassures visitors that it will re-open soon with the spring '17 collection.
+The design duo didn't offer more details as to the timing of the hiatus — only that "HBA will continue to fulfil its creative vision in the near future," per the release.
+The news comes after Oliver unexpectedly cancelled his AW17 show during Paris Fashion Week just a week prior to its scheduled slot, citing "unforeseen circumstances," according to WWD.
+Hood By Air's website is currently closed, with a banner that reassures visitors that it will re-open soon with the SS17 collection.

 Advertisement